gismofx/MudBlazor.ThemeHelper/README.md

 }
 ```

-### Add the IThemeHelper help class(created above) to Services
+### Add the IThemeHelper theme class(created above) to Services
-Somewhere in your `program.cs` or when setting up DI, call the Extension Method
+somewhere in your `program.cs` or when setting up DI, call the Extension Method.
+Info: It's added as a singleton service.
 ```csharp
 //Add Theme Helper
 services.AddMudBlazorThemeHelper<ThemeHelperExample>();